Trump Defaults on Individual Capacity Claims in First Amendment Lawsuit - by Lisa Weingarten Richards

 The Broader Context This lawsuit represents part of Richards' ongoing legal efforts to protect his online religious ministry from systematic suppression/censorship and appropriation by major media companies.
 Richards has been documenting and fighting various forms of digital censorship and identity misappropriation for over fifteen years.

 The case has already attracted attention from major news outlets.
-Thomas and Lisa Richards spoke with reporter Justin Rohrlich from The Independent today, with coverage expected this weekend.
 The story combines elements that resonate with current cultural discussions: popular entertainment, religious freedom, internet privacy, and emerging questions about identity rights in the digital age.

 The case highlights emerging legal questions about how fictional characters in major entertainment franchises can impact real individuals who share their names, particularly when creators admit to deliberately naming characters after real people.